cultuurnet/apidocs/projects/authentication/docs/methods.md

 ## When to use which method

-Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.
+Which authentication method you need to use will in the first place be **determined by which API(s) or which specific endpoint(s) you want to access**.

 There are 3 possible scenarios for an endpoint: